-Looking for good middle grade books featuring Latinx and Hispanic main characters?
+Looking for good middle grade books featuring Hispanic and Latinx characters?
 I love sharing books that offer doors, windows, and mirrors for children to see others and themselves.
-Discover my favorite middle-grade books for ages 8 to 12 with Latinx, Latine, and Hispanic main characters.
+This is why I love these books for ages 8 to 12 that have Latinx, Latine, and Hispanic representation.
 (I think you’ll love them, too!)

-Dive into these books all year round — and feature them in your classrooms and libraries for Hispanic and Latine Heritage Month, September 15 to October 15.
+Dive into these books all year round — and feature them in your classrooms and libraries for Latine / Hispanic Heritage Month, September 15 to October 15.

 Me, Frida, and the Secret is the Peacock Ring by Angela Cervantes